puppetlabs/iac/_docs/contributing_to_a_module.md

 end
 ```

-# As as Trusted Contributor

-Even if you have commit access to the repository, you still need to go through the process above, and have someone else review and merge
-in your changes.
-The rule is that **all changes must be reviewed by a project developer that did not write the code to ensure that
-all changes go through a code review process.**

-The record of someone performing the merge is the record that they performed the code review.
-Again, this should be someone other than the author of the topic branch.

-# Getting your PR reviewed
+## Getting your PR reviewed

 If you would like information about:

 - How to get your PR reviewed
 - What does a review consist of?
 - Who can merge my PR?

+The record of someone performing the merge is the record that they performed the code review.
+Again, this should be someone other than the author of the topic branch.

 Please check out a document we have published on our [IAC Documentation Site](https://puppetlabs.github.io/iac/docs/reviewing-pull-requests.html).